MatrixManAtYrService/helix-plugin-env/README.md

   Textobject queries: ✘
   Indent queries: ✓
 ```

-The `hx` used here is the one from the plugin fork.

 (instead of `nix develop` you can also use `direnv` to activate this automatically when you enter your plugin's project dir)

 # Doesn't work